Springle3152/ohapp/readme.md

 # Search the database

-To query the database, go into the ohapp directory in the command line, run Python, and type the following commands to see the list of all interviewees (note that in the database the interviewees are called users):
+To query the database, go into the ohapp directory in the command line, run Python (to run Python just type Python in the command line), and type the following commands to see the list of all interviewees (note that in the database the interviewees are called users):
 ```
 >>> from app import db
 >>> from app.models import User, Post